jmart6784/rails-react-recipes/README.md

 ![screen shot](screenshot.png)

 The purpose of this project was to practice integrating React and Rails together and making a Rails API based CRUD project.
+Part of a rails react implementation tutorial: https://www.digitalocean.com/community/tutorials/how-to-set-up-a-ruby-on-rails-project-with-a-react-frontend

 Visit this project live at: https://rails-react-recipes-app.herokuapp.com/#/